gambitproject/gambit/doc/tools.enumpoly.rst

    strategies for extensive games.
 (This has no effect for strategic games, since a strategic game is its own reduced strategic game.)

+.. cmdoption:: -m

+   .. versionadded:: 16.3.0

+   Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium (default is 1e-4).
+See :ref:`pygambit-nash-maxregret` for interpretation and guidance.

 .. cmdoption:: -q

    Suppresses printing of the banner at program launch.